iflix/amazon-eks-pod-identity-webhook/README.md

       --logtostderr                      log to standard error instead of files (default true) --namespace string                 (in-cluster) The namespace name this webhook and the tls secret resides in (default "eks")
-      --port int                         Port to listen on (default 443) --service-name string              (in-cluster) The service name fronting this webhook (default "pod-identity-webhook") --skip_headers                     If true, avoid header prefixes in the log messages --skip_log_headers                 If true, avoid headers when openning log files
+      --port int                         Port to listen on (default 443) --role-arn-prefix string           If set, the role ARN from the Service Account annotation will be prefixed with this value
+      --service-name string              (in-cluster) The service name fronting this webhook (default "pod-identity-webhook") --skip_headers                     If true, avoid header prefixes in the log messages --skip_log_headers                 If true, avoid headers when openning log files